gravitational/gravity/docs/7.x/testplan.md

       node-tags=test-cluster
 ```

-Note: `cloudProvider:`'s value depends on which provider the cluster is provisioned on.
+Note: `cloudProvider`'s value depends on which provider the cluster is provisioned on.

 Now, create the operation in manual mode: